 During this special episode, you will hear an excerpt from a conversation with Lane Burdett, Evan Englezos and Liam Benson where we discuss Top Tech Tips for Small Businesses.

 In part one of this conversation, we look at

-Our discussion lasted for over an hour and a half as we geeked out on all thing tech.
+Our discussion lasted for over an hour and a half as we geeked out on all things tech.
 We have split this into two sections and you will find part two coming soon.

-Scroll down to find all the link to the applications we shared.
+Scroll down to find all the links to the applications we shared.

 Lane works with businesses to help them ‘engage’ with consumers online.
 Many businesses assume that a website and social media feed is what they need to start but without the knowledge of where to target and how they usually fall far short of their expectations.